Start a Chapter

 Starting an Orthodox Christian student organization needs serious, dedicated people with a vision.

-Second, a few dedicated students leaders are needed to work together to start and continue the service on campus.
+Second, a few dedicated student leaders are needed to work together to start and continue the service on campus.

 There are many advantages to registering a student organization on campus: